bluemellophone/JDKK-Protocol/README.md

 --------------- PyCrypto Instructions ---------------

-from Crypto import *
+   - from Crypto import *
-   - or -
-from Crypto import Random.*
+   - from Crypto import Random.*
-   - or -
-from Crypto import Hash.SHA256
+   - from Crypto import Hash.SHA256